kyma-project/kyma/components/function-controller/README.md

    $ cat go.mod | grep git2go
         github.com/libgit2/git2go/v31 v31.4.14
    ```
-2. Go to the git2go page to check which version of `libgit2` you must use (e.g. for `libigit2` in version 1.1 the `git2go` version is v31).
+2. Go to the git2go page to check which version of libgit2 you must use.
+For example, for libigit2 in version 1.1, use git2go v31.

-3. Clone `libgit2` repository:
+3. Clone the `libgit2` repository:

    ```bash
    git clone https://github.com/libgit2/libgit2.git
    ```
-4. Checkout sources (the following example is for `git2go` version v31):
+4. Check out the sources.
+In this example, the sources are for git2go v31:
    ```bash
    git checkout v1.1.0
    ```